jahangir842/kubernetes-notes/README.md

 Explore the Cloud Native Computing Foundation (CNCF) landscape:
 [https://landscape.cncf.io](https://landscape.cncf.io/)

+---

+## Introduction

+Most container orchestrators can be deployed on the infrastructure of our choice - on bare metal, Virtual Machines, on-premises, on public and hybrid clouds.
+Kubernetes, for example, can be deployed on a workstation, with or without an isolation layer such as a local hypervisor or container runtime, inside a company's data center, in the cloud on AWS Elastic Compute Cloud (EC2) instances, Google Compute Engine (GCE) VMs, DigitalOcean Droplets, IBM Virtual Servers, OpenStack, etc.

+In addition, there are turnkey cloud solutions which allow production Kubernetes clusters to be installed, with only a few commands, on top of cloud Infrastructures-as-a-Service.
+These solutions paved the way for the managed container orchestration as-a-Service, more specifically the managed Kubernetes as-a-Service (KaaS) solution, offered and hosted by the major cloud providers.
+Examples of KaaS solutions are Amazon Elastic Kubernetes Service (Amazon EKS), Azure Kubernetes Service (AKS), DigitalOcean Kubernetes, Google Kubernetes Engine (GKE), IBM Cloud Kubernetes Service, Oracle Container Engine for Kubernetes, or VMware Tanzu Kubernetes Grid.

+---

+## Orchestration Tools:

 Below is a list of popular container orchestration tools and services available today, though it’s not exhaustive:

 1. **Amazon Elastic Container Service (ECS)**